naufalafels/cheap_travel/README.md

 * Using amadeus api to search for flight prices.
 * "Real-world" programming integrated with git and GitHub.
 * Managing files according to actual working folders.
-  * work, playGround, projects, study, tests, etc.
+  * Files: work, playGround, projects, study, tests, etc.
   * These folders should have their actual files.
 ##